jlacsamana/PatriceApp/README.md

 ## User Stories
-- As a user,  I want to be able to write a boolean logical statement and have the program generate the correct corresponding logical circuit
+- As a user,  I want to be able to create a new logical circuit and add circuit components to it
+- As a user,  I want to be able to be able to edit connections between components in my logical circuit
+- As a user,  I want to be able to be able to delete circuit components
-- As a user, I want to be able to design my own logical circuit and have the program generate the correct corresponding logical statement.
+- As a user,  I want to be able to have the program generate a logical statement from a logical circuit
-- (OPTIONAL): As a user I want to be able to switch between the two above activities and still receive a properly generated logical statement, or it's representation as a logical circuit
+- As a user,  I want to be able to have the program generate a logical circuit from a logical statement
+- As a user,  I want to be able to be able to save logical statements & their accompanying circuit as data readable by this program or at the very in one of the widely used image formats (PNG, JPEG, etc)